flotiq/flotiq-docs/docs/API/variants.md

     === "403 Forbidden"

-        Returned API key does not have permissions to update _media objects
+        Returned API key does not have permission to update _media objects

         ```
         {